imjaydeepvaghela/restaurant-planner/restaurant-planner/README.md

 - **Export Functionality**: Export reservations to CSV/PDF
 - **User Authentication**: Multi-user support with roles
 - **Real-time Updates**: WebSocket integration for live updates

-## License

-This project is created for demonstration purposes as part of a frontend development assessment.